SMHFandA/SpaceAce/README.md

 * **newSpace**: The new space that was just created.
 * **oldSpace**: The old version of the space that existing before it was changed.
 * **causedBy**: A string container which part of the space triggered the change, and the name of the action responsible.
+* **cancel**: A function, when called, prevents future subsribers from being called.

 ```js
 import { createSpace, subscribe } from 'spaceace';